-- As provided in the Guidelines, the value of holdings is based on the higher of: (i) the cost of acquisition or the value at the time of grant; or (ii) the market value at the time of determination of compliance with the Guidelines.
-Accordingly, given that the closing price on March 15, 2018 was \$12.51, the value of Common Shares, DSUs and RSUs was based on the market value upon the date of grant or acquisition for the purpose of determining compliance with the Guidelines. - Further to the closing by the Corporation of its \$300 million offering of convertible senior unsecured debentures on November 3, 2017, the following directors, Named Executives (2) and other executives subscribed, directly or indirectly, in said financing however, their respective investment is not taken into account in determining their compliance with the Guidelines: Joanne Ferstman: \$100,000, André Gaumond: \$200,000, Pierre Labbé: \$25,000, Bryan A. Coates: \$205,000, Elif Lévesque: \$50,000, André Le Bel: \$25,000, Joseph de la Plante: \$25,000, Vincent Metcalfe: \$30,000 and Frédéric Ruel: \$50,000. - For Named Executives and other executives, the level of securities ownership level is based on salaries effective as of January 1st, 2017. - (3) (4) As a result of the salary increase, each Named Executive and other executive shall now have a three-year period to comply with new securities ownership level, the three-year period commencing on January 1st, 2017. - The value of the Common Share holding of Mr. Roosen exceeds his security ownership level.
+- (1) As provided in the Guidelines, the value of holdings is based on the higher of: (i) the cost of acquisition or the value at the time of grant; or (ii) the market value at the time of determination of compliance with the Guidelines.
+Accordingly, given that the closing price on March 19, 2019 was \$15.24, the value of Common Shares, DSUs and RSUs was based on the market value upon the date of grant or acquisition for the purpose of determining compliance with the Guidelines. - (2) For Named Executives and other executives, the level of securities ownership is based on salaries effective as of January 1st, 2019. - Further to the closing by the Corporation of its \$300 million offering of convertible senior unsecured debentures on November 3, 2017, the following directors, Named Executives and other executives subscribed, directly or indirectly, in said financing however, their respective investment is not taken into account in determining their compliance with the Guidelines: Joanne Ferstman: \$100,000, André Gaumond: \$200,000, Pierre Labbé: \$25,000, Bryan A. Coates: \$708,500, Elif Lévesque: \$50,000, André Le Bel: \$25,000, Joseph de la Plante: \$25,000 and Frédéric Ruel: \$50,000 - (4) Messrs.
+Pierre Chenard and André Gaumond will not stand for re-election at this Meeting. - (5) As a result of the salary increases in 2017 and 2019, each Named Executive and other executive shall now have a three-year period to comply with new securities ownership level, the three-year period ending in 2020 and 2022 respectively. - 6) Mr. Oskar Lewnowski was appointed to the Board of Directors on July 31, 2017 as part of the Orion Transaction, therefore the three-year compliance period will end on July 31, 2020. - (7) The value of the Common Share holding of Mr. Roosen exceeds his security ownership level. - (8) Mr. François Vézina was appointed as an officer on May 14, 2018 and must comply with the Guidelines by May 14, 2021.

-As at March 15, 2018, the aggregate value of the total number of securities held by non-executive directors, Named Executives and other executives (including only the fixed component of RSUs) represents a value of \$32,943,954.
+As at March 19, 2019, the aggregate value of the total number of securities held by non-executive directors, Named Executives and other executives (including only the fixed component of RSUs) represents a value of \$33.090.775.